adenugbamichael/adenugbamichael/README.md

 I’m a software developer, working as an intern frontend developer at [DexP2P](https://www.dexp2p.com/) working on front-end page and features.
 Currently learning TypeScript and other latest technologies.

-I am always open to new ideas and opportunities.
+I'm always open to new ideas and opportunities.
 Feel free to reach out and connect with me.
 I can't wait to see what the future holds.

 ## 🛠️ Technologies & Tools